Skip to content

 Drawing of Notorious Revolutionary War Era British Sugar House Prison

 Recent recreation of Blue Hills Plantation and the surrounding area, by Vermeule descendant John Daniel.
-Blue Hills Plantation can be found slightly west on the map, labeled, “Frederick and Cornelius Vermeule”
+Blue Hills Plantation can be found slightly west on the map, labeled “Frederick and Cornelius Vermeule.”

 Dr. John Vermeule

 Dr. Vermeule was very successful both financially and in society.
 His financial success is evident by the upscale furnishings in the house.
 Furnishings included an English cupboard, a cherry dining table, multiple carpets, ample China, and nicer linens/curtains.
 Dr, Vermeule also ran a productive farm, evident from the home’s storage facilities.
 The property contained stores of flax, hay, lumber, corn, and rye.
 Additionally, the property had a wheat mill, barrack, and a granary.
 The cellar also had great importance and its size was very impressive for the time.
 It stored the animal-based products from the farm like cheese, milk, and meat.
-In greater society, Dr. Vermeule and his two brothers were of the first four signers of a petition to make Warren its own township.
+In greater society, Dr. Vermeule and his two brothers were of the first four signers of a petition to make Warren its township.
 His brother Frederick served as one of Warren’s first freeholders.
 Unfortunately, Dr. Vermeule became seriously ill in 1813 and died shortly after at age forty-five.

 Highlighted in Dr. Vermeule’s will was his wife Sarah, his son John M. Vermeule (1801-1833), and the fate of the slaves he owned.
 To his wife he gave her two rooms of choosing in the house, any furnishings of her choice, $800 worth of investment of the property, and a slave (who was to be freed upon turning thirty).
 Dr. Vermeule’s other three slaves were also declared free upon turning thirty or thirty-two years old as well.
-Dr. Vermeule’s son John M inherited all of his father’s land when he reached twenty-one.
+Dr. Vermeule’s son, John M, inherited his father’s land when he reached twenty-one.
 Additionally, Dr. Vermeule sold some of the land to public sale.
-Dr. Vermeule’s death marked the beginning of not only the house’s changing of hands, but also the beginning of the property’s reduction in acreage.
+Dr. Vermeule’s death marked the beginning of not only the house’s changing of hands but also the beginning of the property’s reduction in acreage.
 More turbulent history for the house would lie ahead.

 Changing Hands and Changing Times